 MBTI – Identifying Personal Shadow and Validating Difference

 When I have time, I shall be writing another long series of articles to explain this aspect of the mandala wisdom.
 I find it heart-braking to see Buddhist teachers falling into a one-size-fits-all approach to spiritual development, and I would very much like to push back against that tendency.
 Tragically, the Buddhist tradition, when it fails to understand the Buddha’s shunyatā (’emptiness’) and anatman (‘no-self’) teachings correctly (or puts them in the too hard basket and in effect refuses to engage with them), can easily fall into the deeply unconscious Shadow behaviour of condemning expressions of personal uniqueness and individuality.
-Ironically, the ethical discernment that is held to be so foundational to a Buddhist world-view, is not developed until practitioners develop the more sophisticated self-knowledge, and the deeper empathy and respect for difference, that I believe can be found when we combine the mandala wisdom of Vajrayāna Buddhism with that found in Carl Jung’s typology.
+Ironically, the ethical discernment that is held to be so foundational to a Buddhist world-view, is not developed until practitioners develop the more sophisticated self-knowledge, and the much deeper empathy and respect for difference, that I believe can be found when we combine the mandala wisdom of Vajrayāna Buddhism with that found in Carl Jung’s typology.

 The culture within the MBTI (Myers-Briggs Type Indicator) community is one of very deep and multi-dimensional engagement with personal development, through the cultivation of self-awareness, social awareness, and skill acquisition – using Jung’s eight-fold cognitive-perceptual model as a framework.
 The goal, as Jung framed it, is not only one of wholeness, in the sense of a comprehensive awareness and a comprehensive embodiment of Consciousness, but involves an ethical and social maturity – a compassionate and humanitarian sensibility such as cannot be developed without an awareness of the psychodynamics of Shadow.
 These larger goals are applied, within the MBTI community, in a very practical and focused way.
 Indeed there is an intense focus on ethics by attending to the ethical blind-spots that are revealed as we bring awareness to the personal areas of unconsciousness and dysfunction that the model shines a light on, especially our ‘Inferior Function’, which is Jung’s term for the least conscious of our four preferred cognitive-perceptual functions – the area of deepest and most habitual un-Mindfulness among those four.
+When we go a little deeper in our study of the MBTI model, we discover that we all have a further four unconscious – and very likely, have only developed three functions out of the possible eight to any significant degree.

 Proactive and Vigilant Awareness of Shadow

 There can be no real spirituality without a framework that supports a proactive and vigilant awareness of the Shadow as an ever-present reality in human psychology – and both the Buddha and Carl Jung articulated this very clearly.
 While the unravelling of the psychodynamics of Shadow is fundamental to the approach that I am presenting here and in my other articles – and it is also, I believe, fundamental to all Buddhist psychology – I do not have time to go deeply into this here.
-There are two points that I would like to make here however.
+There are two further points that I would like to make here, however.

-The first point I need to make, is that the Mahayana Buddhist focus on non-dual Wisdom, and its use of a ‘Five Wisdoms’ model to highlight the ’empty’ or non-personal nature of the cognitive-perceptual functions – with each Wisdom personified by a unified pair of archetypal Buddha figures – takes us into dimensions of psychological and spiritual transformation that go far beyond the frame of reference of the MBTI model as it is usually presented.
+The first point I need to make, is that the Mahayana Buddhist focus on non-dual Wisdom, and its use of a ‘Five Wisdoms’ model to highlight the ’empty’ or non-personal nature of the five cognitive-perceptual components – with each Wisdom personified by a unified pair of archetypal Buddha figures – takes us into dimensions of psychological and spiritual transformation that go far beyond the frame of reference of the MBTI model as it is usually presented.

 The second point, is that Carl Jung has done the Buddhist tradition a great service, in his adoption of the Buddhist mandala into his ‘Psychological Types’ model, and it makes no sense for the Buddhist tradition to turn its back on this, asserting that his translations are invalid, or that Buddhism does not need what this model has to offer.
 My passionate wish is that Buddhists will look at the incredibly low level of engagement with Skandhas / Five Wisdoms model within the Buddhist world, and compare that with the huge numbers that are engaging in a detailed and practical way with Jung’s version of the same mandala-based self-awareness framework, and drop their arrogant assertion that the Buddhist tradition already has everything that its modern students need.